 - Have an un-payable Cost of Corruption

-The Cost of Corruption (CoC) is the smallest possible bribe that an oracle would take to provide false data.
+The Cost of Corruption (CoC) is the smallest bribe an oracle would take to provide false data.

 - Have a small Profit from Corruption

-The Profit from Corruption (PfC) is the highest amount that the oracle would obtain from becoming corrupt.
+The Profit from Corruption (PfC) is the highest amount the oracle would obtain from becoming corrupt.

 - The Cost of Corruption must always be higher than the Profit from Corruption.

-If these conditions are met, it means that the oracle will not gain anything from becoming corrupt.
+If these conditions are met, the oracle will not gain anything from becoming corrupt.
 Furthermore, the entity attempting to alter the data would also fail to find any incentives to do it in the first place.

 UMA’s DVM Explained